FlorianShabani/MarioKart-AI/README.md

 The neural network outputs are : Speed up, do Nothing, Slow down, and Turn right, Turn Left or do Nothing.
 (Use boost - to be implemented)

-To see the results, download the jar (or export to jar the src files) and place the MarioKartMNNF in your desktop.
+To see the results, download the jar (or run TestKart) and place the MarioKartMNNF in your desktop.

 ![Animation2](https://user-images.githubusercontent.com/86021222/152413801-7f88d220-f123-4b84-97f1-4e12577c022b.gif)